KShebek/cbe504/main.typ

 Without any inputs or outputs, the batch reactor has $dot(n)_(j,0)=dot(n)_(j,1)=0$.
 As such, the mole balance is
 $ (dif n_j) / (dif t) = integral r_j dif V. $
-If the reaction mixture is perfectly mixed (i.e. spatially uniform) so that $r_j$ is independent of position (a common assumption for the batch reactor), then we can state
+If the reaction mixture is perfectly mixed (i.e. spatially uniform) so that $r_j$ is independent of the volume element under consideration (a common assumption for the batch reactor), then we can consider $V$ to be the entire reactor volume and state that
 $ (dif n_j) / (dif t) = r_j V. $
 Solving for the rate of reaction of species $A_j$, we see that
 $ r_j = 1/V (dif n_j)/(dif t). $<eq:batch_rate>